Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 The best way to remind your clients to pay an invoice is to send them a series of payment reminder emails.

-Unfortunately, if you have a lot of clients, the time it takes to send dozens of payment reminder messages will add up quickly.
+Unfortunately, if you have many clients, the time it takes to send dozens of payment reminder messages will add up quickly.

-Setting up a series of payment reminders can feel like overkill at first, but in most cases, your clients will appreciate the reminders.
-This is especially true if the reminders provide them with a link to pay the invoice immediately with an online payment software.
+Setting up a series of payment reminders can feel like overkill at first, but in most cases, your clients will appreciate them.
+This is especially true if the reminders provide them with a link to pay the invoice immediately with an online payment software such as HoneyBook.

 - Use clear subject lines